Ludo-AI/ludo-unity-plugin/README.md

 **Q: How much does the Ludo AI API cost?**
 A: Check the [Ludo AI pricing page](https://ludo.ai/pricing) for current pricing.
 API usage is typically credit-based.

-**Q: Can I use generated assets commercially?**
-A: Review Ludo AI's terms of service regarding commercial use rights.
-Typically, assets generated with a paid account can be used commercially, but verify with Ludo AI.

 **Q: What Unity versions are supported?**
 A: Unity 2019.4 or later.
 WebP image support requires Unity 2021.2+.
 The plugin uses EditorWindow features available in all modern Unity versions.